BFM 89.9

 BFM 89.9 is a Malaysian independent business and current affairs-oriented radio station.

 It first went on air on 4 September 2008, promoting itself as Malaysia's first business radio station with a goal "to build a better Malaysia by championing rational, evidence-based discourse as a key element of good policy decisions".
+Its founder Malek Ali, a former London-based corporate lawyer in the 1980s, based its localised coverage model on news stations like LBC.

 Programming

 BFM as "The Business Station" provides its own dedicated business programmes which cover international and local business news headlines, stock market reports and interviews with corporate personalities and start-ups.
 Despite this, it also includes non-business programming into its roster such as interviews with experts on personal and professional development, health, and the arts.
 The station also made its foray into sports programming by having live broadcasts of Premier League matches since August 2009.
 BFM offers live talk programming between 6am and 9pm weekdays, and during its live Premier League football games during weekends.

 BFM is also notable for playing adult-oriented rock music during non talk-programming segments, considered a rarity in Malaysia where more mainstream radio stations prefer to play recent pop music.
 It also plays Malay songs during off-peak hours from 11pm to 7am daily.